Add Databases to the SAP HANA Database Explorer

 You may wish to rename the default database display name.
 Press OK to save the changes and close the window.

 To connect to the same database but with different credentials, right-click a database and choose Add Database with Different User.
 This can be useful when you wish to connect to the same SAP HANA database but with a different set of credentials perhaps because you need elevated permissions.
+The USER1 database user will be created in the next tutorial.

 When a SQL console opens, it connects to the currently selected database connection and displays the current schema and connection.